lubuntu-team/manual/source/3/3.1/3.1.4/startup-disk-creator.rst

 .. image::  statup-disk-creator.png

+To actually create the disk press the :guilabel:`Make Startup Disk` button.

 How to Launch
 -------------
 To launch startup disc creator :menuselection:`System Tools --> Startup disk creator` or run